 3. Be intentional

-In addition to weekly meetings, we also do two team retreats, twice a year, Wednesday through Friday.
+In addition to weekly meetings, we also do two in-person retreats, twice a year, Wednesday through Friday.
 The schedule (no early morning meetings!) is designed to facilitate group bonding; we want to strengthen existing teams, but also make sure everyone meets someone they rarely work with and expands their sense of the company.
 That way, the next time they have a question, challenge or opportunity, they’ve got a larger pool of people to turn to.
 (And get to find out how tall everyone is!)

 Our retreats also include soft-skill workshops, and then we end the retreat with something fun (spouses included).
 We want people to look forward to these events – and to leave feeling energized about going back to work.

-We also invest in our teams’ education with a $150 monthly contribution to a spend-management card (i.e., Divvy or Expensify).
+We also invest in our teams’ education with a monthly contribution to a spend-management card (i.e., Divvy or Expensify).
 They can accumulate funds and have the autonomy to choose how to spend them.
 They can meet up together to attend a conference, share a rental house, and hang out in an informal way.

 4. Level the playing field

-When it comes to being mindful of your remote workforce, sometimes, what you don’t do is as important as what you do.
+When it comes to being mindful of your remote employees, sometimes, what you don’t do is as important as what you do.
 For example, when Summit was transitioning to a fully remote workforce and we were still in a hybrid set-up, we had all team members meet through video conferencing regardless of whether they were in the physical office or at home.
 We didn’t want to set up a division, with some people able to pop into one another’s office and others not.

 Another example is the holiday party.
 It might feel like a must-have, but think about how it might feel for the people halfway across the country (or the world) who can’t make it.
 Summit was founded in the Fort Wayne area, and we had a holiday party for years.
 But once we went fully remote, we stopped holding the party: we didn’t want some people to be excluded.